Home Maintenance Schedule South Africa: Monthly, Seasonal & Annual Checklist

 Monthly essentials

-Monthly home maintenance checklist
+Monthly home maintenance checklist for South African homeowners

 If you only do one thing consistently, do this list once per month.
 It should take around 30–60 minutes once you know your home.